martin-ueding/vigilant-crypto-snatch/docs/configuration/marketplace.md

 As explained [in their glossary](https://support.kraken.com/hc/en-us/articles/115000364388-Trading-glossary), the quote currency is fiat, whereas the base currency is the coin.

 We support this choice via the option `prefer_fee_in_base_currency`, which is false by default, so the fee is preferred in quote currency.
 If you set this to true, you can instead have it in the base currency and only spend exactly as much as you want.

-For this add this line:
+In the GUI it is just a checkbox, in the configuration file you need to specify this:

 ```yaml
 kraken: